Maseeh Entrepreneurship Prize Competition

 The winning team will receive the $50,000 grand prize to continue their project and launch their business!

-View the MEPC Info Session Presentation.
+View the MEPC Info Session Slide Deck from October 1, 2021.

 Listen to the Viterbi Voices podcast to hear the Maseeh Entrepreneurship Prize Competition episode.
 Tune in for a fantastic episode about how Viterbi Students use their passions to tackle some of the most pressing issues of the world!